off-by-some/web/README.md

 **Latest production build (Gzipped):**

-We hit For comparison, Many modern React or Angular apps start around 150–300 KB gzipped before you even add any kind of meaningful functionality.
+Anything under 100 KB gzipped for initial load is considered excellent in 2025.
+For comparison, Many modern React or Angular apps start around 150–300 KB gzipped before you even add any kind of meaningful functionality.

 ```
 Main App Bundle:   19.25 KB